sccnlab/labmanual/README.md

 Lab members can request reimbursement for out-of-pocket business expenses by filling out an expense report and emailing the completed form, as well as all relevant receipts, to the [Psych Office](mailto:psychoffice@bc.edu) (the form can be downloaded from the Forms page on the lab wiki).
 If the purchase was made in person rather than online, then you must submit the original receipts, along with the expense report, directly to the Psych Office (no scans or photos allowed).
 All expense reports should be submitted within 30 days of the incurred expense.

-Occasionally, non-lab members may incur costs for which they need reimbursement, such as the cost of an invited speaker's travel to/from the lab - in this case, a lab coordinator will fill out a Non-employee Expense Report (found on the lab wiki) on that person's behalf.
+Occasionally, non-lab members may incur costs for which they need reimbursement, such as the cost of an invited speaker's travel to/from the lab - in this case, a lab coordinator will fill out a Non-Employee Expense Report (found on the lab wiki) on that person's behalf.

 ## Lab purchases
-Lab coordinators are able to make purchases using the lab p-card (only when approved/overseen by Stefano).
+Only Stefano and lab coordinators (when overseen by Stefano) are able to make purchases using the lab p-card.
 Supply requests can be made by email to a lab coordinator and can include things such as books, computer accessories, etc. General lab supplies are replenished by lab coordinators as needed.
 If you need something and you’re not sure if the lab is able to cover the cost or not, just ask a lab coordinator or Stefano!

 # FAQ and who to ask